open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 # Upgrade to OpenTelemetry JS SDK 2.x

-In late February 2025, the OpenTelemetry JavaScript project released the first versions of "JS SDK 2.x" packages.
-These packages include a number of breaking changes.
+In late February 2025, the OpenTelemetry JavaScript project released the first versions of "JS SDK 2.x" packages, which include a number of *breaking changes*.
 This document shows how to migrate to the new 2.x.
-Refer to the changelogs for these releases here:
+For the most part, this document *only covers breaking changes*.
+Refer to the full changelogs for these releases here:

 - [CHANGELOG for stable SDK packages](https://github.com/open-telemetry/opentelemetry-js/blob/main/CHANGELOG.md)
 - [CHANGELOG for experimental SDK packages](https://github.com/open-telemetry/opentelemetry-js/blob/main/experimental/CHANGELOG.md)